-- 1. We need to improve support to our EL students since only 9% of our students are enrolled in an ELD class. - 2.
+- 1. We need to improve support to our EL students since only 26.6% of our students decreased One ELPI Level. - 2.
 Results indicate we need to increase academic support for our LTEL students. - 3.
-We need to increase literacy across all content areas.
+42% of EL students progressed at least one ELPI Level, and 47.7 are making progress towards English language proficiency.

-Academic Performance College/Career
+Academic Performance College/Career Measures Only Report